-- (2) Statements of Operations data for 2013 and 2012 have been adjusted to reclassify the results of operations of the Endicia and Culinary electrics and retail businesses to discontinued operations.
-Statement of Operations data for 2012 have been adjusted to reclassify the results of operations of the Hardware and Teach businesses to discontinued operations. - (3) Restructuring costs include asset impairment charges, employee severance and termination benefits, employee relocation costs, and costs associated with exited contractual commitments and other restructuring costs. - (4) In November 2015, the Financial Accounting Standards Board issued Accounting Standards Update ("ASU") 2015-17, Income Taxes (Topic 740), requiring deferred tax assets and liabilities to be classified as noncurrent assets and liabilities in the balance sheet.
+- Statements of Operations data for 2013 and 2012 have been adjusted to reclassify the results of operations of the Endicia and Culinary electrics and retail businesses to discontinued operations.
+Statement of Operations data for (2) 2012 have been adjusted to reclassify the results of operations of the Hardware and Teach businesses to discontinued operations. - 2012 have been adjusted to reclassify the results of operations of the Hardware and toxinesses to discontinued operations.
+Restructuring costs include asset impairment charges, employee severance and termination benefits, employee relocation costs, and costs associated with exited contractual commitments and other restructuring costs.
+In November 2015, the Financial Accounting Standards Board issued Accounting Standards Update ("ASU") 2015-17.
+Income Taxes (Topic 740), requiring deferred tax assets and liabilities to be classified as noncurrent assets and liabilities in the balance sheet.
 ASU 2015-17 is effective for annual periods beginning after December 15, 2016, and interim periods within those annual periods.
 Early adoption is permitted as of the beginning of an interim or annual reporting period.
 The Company adopted ASU 2015-17 retrospectively as of December 31, 2015.
 Accordingly, working capital and total assets in the Selected Financial Data have been adjusted to give effect to the retrospective adoption of ASU 2015-17.
 See Note 16 of the Notes to Consolidated Financial Statements for additional information. - (5) Working capital is defined as current assets less current liabilities.